pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

   </tr>
   <tr>
     <td>CompositeCounters</td>
-    <td>Component used to group counters from different components into a single one.</td>
+    <td>Component that is used to group counters from different components into a single one.</td>
   </tr>
 </table>